teradici/deploy/dev/domain-controller/README.md

  # What is Cloud Access Manager?
- Teradici Cloud Access Manager (CAM) is a one click deployment solution that provides a level of brokering on top of existing CAS deployments.
+ Teradici Cloud Access Manager (CAM) is a one click deployment solution that provides a level of brokering on top of new CAS deployments.
 CAM will enable you to assign and revoke virtual machines to users as well as create and destroy virtual workstations.
 The CAM solution consists of the following components:
  * Deployment Cloud Server (This creates the administration GUI)
  * Domain Controller (This will contain an active directory)
  * Connection Broker